 2.9.1 Tuning on the platform shall be limited to three minutes, except for piobaireachd which shall be five minutes.
-Any piper tuning longer may be disqualified at the Steward's discretion.
+On expiration of the tuning time, the competitor shall immediately commence their performance or may be disqualified at the adjudicator's discretion.